dmbarbour/awelon/AboutABC.md

 ### Annotations as Capabilities

 Annotations are expressed as capability text using prefix `&` as in `{&par}`.
 Annotations must not impact the observable, formal semantics of a program.
-Annotations may suggest or hint, but not enforce any properties.
-Despite these limitations, annotations can be useful for many purposes:
+Annotations may suggest or hint at performance attributes, but not enforce any properties.
+Despite these limitations, annotations are potentially useful for many ad-hoc purposes:

-* suggest blocks compute lazily
+* suggest a block compute lazily
 * suggest seq or par for potentially lazy value
 * suggest blocks be computed on GPU or FPGA
 * suggest use of memoization or caching